Muzafar-Ali/Q3-ERC721-NFT/README.md

 test Network : rinkeby

-base URI is : https://my-json-server.typicode.com/Muzafar-Ali/NFT_JSON/tokensDetails/ (here id of token is placed ie. 1..2..3 etc)
+base URI is : https://my-json-server.typicode.com/Muzafar-Ali/NFT_JSON/tokensDetails/ (here id of token will take place i.e 1..2  so on)

 # Create an ERC721 Token with the following requirements